Fire Extinguishers

 Portable Fire Extinguishers

-• The portable fire extinguishers are properly located and in working order.
+• They are properly placed and in working condition.

 Class A